-Our biological side is just one of our areas of innovation.
-We are excited to launch the new York-Seneca Coregistration initiative in 2017-2018: our Honours Major students in Chemistry will be able to include in their York degree up to five industrially relevant, hands-on courses at Seneca College.
+The York-Seneca Coregistration program, which we launched in 2017-2018, allows Chemistry Honours Major students to take up to five industrially relevant, hands-on courses at Seneca College and have them count toward a York degree.
 We also offer optional course sequences focusing on Materials Chemistry or Analytical Chemistry, both industrially important areas, as well as several other degrees.

-Whatever your choice may be, our degree programs are a great preparation for a variety of careers in education, government and industry, for graduate studies and research, or for entry into medical, dental, law, business and other professional schools.
+Whatever your choice may be, our degree programs will prepare you well for a variety of careers in education, government and industry, for graduate studies and research, or for entry into medical, dental, law, business and other professional schools.

-As Chair of this Department, let me offer you my help in making yours the most rewarding and enriching undergraduate experience you can get anywhere.
+As Chair of this Department, let me offer you my help in making yours the most rewarding and enriching undergraduate experience you can get.
 The staff of the Chemistry Office and the Chemistry faculty members are available for advice and help.

 Chemistry continues to captivate students and faculty alike.
 I invite you to make full use of what we offer!

 A Message from the Undergraduate Program Director

 As part of the Chemistry Department's commitment to offering useful and high-quality degrees, our programs are continually evolving.
 The Chair's message above highlights two recent initiatives that provide exciting opportunities for our students.
 As well, we continue to support the growth of our Co-op program.

 Meanwhile, we have been teaching differently and better, thanks in large part to transformative efforts by our two energetic Assistant Lecturers, Hovig Kouyoumdjian and Derek Jackson.
 This year we welcome a new Assistant Lecturer, Stephanie Pugliese, to our energetic young teaching team.